prof-rossetti/intro-to-python/projects/api-client/demo.md

 ## Instructions

 Prepare a five minute presentation to share your project with the rest of the class.
-It should be in Google Slides or MS PowerPoint format, and should generally include the following slides / components (see "Sections" below for more details):
+It should generally include the following slides / components (see "Presentation Components" below for more details):

-  1. Introduction
+  1. Team Member Introduction
-  2. Problem Statement / User Needs
+  2. Data Source Description
-  3. Proposed Solution / Info Requirements
+  3. Application Features Overview
   4. Live Demo
-  5. Reflections (optional)
+  5. Reflections

-Record your presentation using a tool like Zoom, then submit your presentation slideshow and video file(s) as instructed.
+Optionally pre-record your presentation using a tool like Zoom, as applicable, then submit your presentation slideshow and video file(s) as instructed.

-## Sections
+## Presentation Components

-### Introduction
+### Team Member Introduction

-Introduce yourself and your project's name and subject matter.
+Introduce yourself and your teammates, including names, years, and majors.

-### Problem Statement / User Needs
+### Data Source Description

-Describe the problem addressed by your project.
-Who are the affected users and what are their needs?
+Introduce the API or data source you used, and provide a brief description of what it is about.
+Ideally include a link to the data source itself, and any other helpful documentation.

-### Proposed Solution / Info Requirements
+### Application Features Overview

-Describe your proposed solution to the problem, including a high-level Data Flow Diagram (DFD).
+Describe your application at a high level.
 What does it do?
-At a high-level, describe how it works, how users interact with it, and any other services or platforms it interfaces with.
+What features does it provide the user?

 ### Live Demo

 Transition into a live demonstration of your project in action.
-If for some reason you have not yet completed your project, choose a small component to demo, or demo the results of your investigation efforts into the system's technical feasibility.
+Run your app / notebook to demonstrate its functionality.

 ### Reflections

-Remark on your reactions to the process.
+Transition back into your slides and remark on your reactions to the process.
 For example, you might address the following questions:

   + What was the hardest part of the planning and/or implementation processes?
 Did you run into any unforeseen issues?
   + How did you prioritize features?
 For groups, how did you split up the work?
+Or how did you work together?
   + What did you learn while working on this project?
 How did you learn what you needed to learn?
 Did you find any helpful resources?
   + What went well, and/or what would you do differently next time?
   + What are your next steps, if any?